Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Method

 \subsection{Initial Human Image and Annotation Generation}

-\myparagraph{Camera simulation.} One drawback of vision-based motion capture systems is that they need to calibrate and synchronize the camera's intrinsic and extrinsic parameters during the capturing.
+\myparagraph{Camera simulation.} One drawback of vision-based motion capture systems is that they need to calibrate and synchronize the camera's intrinsic and extrinsic parameters during the capture.
 Thus, the collected human data are limited in terms of the scales and view diversity.
-On the contrary, our pipeline gets rid of the physical RGBD cameras and can simulate arbitrary human scales and body orientation.
-Specifically, we randomly determine the orthographic scale $s$ of the human body ($s\in[0.45, 1.1]$), along with the horizontal shift ($t_x, t_y$) within a range of $[-0.4/s, 0.4/s]$.
-This methodology ensures that the majority of body parts are visible in the image.
+On the contrary, our pipeline gets rid of the physical RGBD cameras and can simulate arbitrary human scales and body orientations.
+Specifically, we randomly determine the orthographic scale $s$ of the human body, with $s \in [0.45, 1.1] $.
+We also compute the horizontal shifts $t_x $ and $ t_y $ within the ranges $[b_t/s, b_b/s]$ and $[b_l/s, b_r/s]$ respectively.
+Here, $b_t, b_b, b_l $, and $ b_r$ represent the empirical boundary values chosen based on whether a normal map is being generated for the half-body or the whole body.
 Following \cite{hmr, zolly}, we determine the translation of the body as $transl = [t_x, t_y, f/s]$.
 The focal length in normalized device coordinate (NDC) space, denoted as $f$, can be computed using the formula $f = 1 / \tan(FoV/2)$.
-Here, $FoV$ represents the Horizontal Field of View angle, which is randomly zoomed in from 25 to 120 degrees by following \cite{bedlam, zolly}.
+Here, $FoV$ represents the Horizontal Field of View angle, which is randomly adjusted from 25 to 120 degrees by following \cite{bedlam, zolly}. {We also augment the human body's rotation by $[-180\degree, 180\degree]$ along $y$ axis and $[-30\degree, 30\degree]$ along $x, z$ axis.}

-\myparagraph{Image condition generation.} To synthesize realistic human images with paired pose annotations, we leverage ControlNet, equipped with the state-of-the-art diffusion model, SDXL \cite{sdxl}, as our image generator.
-Existing ControlNet variants take a 2D skeleton, depth map, or canny map as condition inputs.
+\myparagraph{Image condition generation.} To synthesize realistic human images with paired pose annotations, we leverage the multi-condition ControlNet fine-tuned in~\cref{sec:human_dataset}, as our image generator.
+Existing ControlNet variants usually take a 2D keypoint heatmap, depth map, or surface normal map as condition inputs.
 These inputs are typically detected from real-world images by pre-trained perception models.
-However, there exist two main drawbacks to generating image conditions from these pre-trained perception models.
-On one hand, it's laborious to crawl diverse human pose and shape images from the Internet.
-On the other, the perception models cannot ensure the generation of fully accurate annotations, thus the different modalities annotations have discrepancies, \eg, the 2D keypoint heatmap from a 2D pose estimator and the depth map from a depth estimator are not aligned.
-In such cases, if we take the perception results as the multi-condition inputs of ControlNet, the generated images would probably have weird artifacts.
+Different from the common usage, we construct the input of ControlNet by taking advantage of the 3D human parametric model, SMPL-X. Specifically, we use existing large-scale human motion capture databases~\cite{amass} with diverse body poses and shapes in SMPL-X format to render the spatial input condition maps, \ie, keypoint heatmaps, depth maps, and surface normal maps.
+Thanks to the disentanglement of pose and shape parameters in the SMPL-X model, we can even recombine these parameters to generate a human mesh that doesn't exist in the databases.